SpaceFox2050/Resources/Card-Shuffler/about-shuffler.md

 The three shuffling techniques included are riffle, the overhand, and the smoosh (messpile) shuffle.

 All three algorithms work by randomly generating numbers using C++'s <random> library found in C++ 11.

+If you want to learn more about shuffling, you can go to the [wikipedia shuffling page](https://en.wikipedia.org/wiki/Shuffling)

 # Smoosh (messpile) Shuffle